 No reputation is strong enough that it never has to face challenges.
 Have a disaster plan in place that includes established lines of communication, contact information, and a game plan to mitigate public outcry.

-Example: The crisis management case by Tylenol in 1982 is said to a be a textbook case.
+Example: The crisis management case by Tylenol in 1982 is said to be a textbook case.
 They were able to restore confidence with their consumers by putting public safety ahead of all else and recalling their products.

 Creating Corporate Reputation in the Digital Age